 This handbook can be an important tool.
 Review all of the programs thoroughly to understand the opportunities available.
-When these programs are used properly, the benefits will be a minimization of the outside pressures you may be confronted with if released; social acceptance, economics, and re-establishment as a productive member of society.
+When these programs are used properly, the benefits will be a minimization of the outside pressures you may be confronted if released; social acceptance, economics, and re-establishment as a productive member of society.

 This booklet is a tool for Veterans Incarcerated and their families who wish access to services to support a new and better way of life.
-Be aware, this guidebook is designed to assist veterans incarcerated in the State of Iowa, and their families, laws do vary from state to state.
+Be aware, this guidebook is designed to assist veterans incarcerated, in the State of Kansas, and their families, laws do vary from state to state.
 Therefore, check your state laws and regulations against this guide.

-To perpetuate the value of this document, we respectfully request that if you discover any incorrect, conflicting, or out-of-date information in this Guidebook, please send the discrepancies to:
+Agency staff names and addresses, phone numbers and website addresses change.
+If you attempt to contact one of the resources in this guidebook and it is not current, do your best to obtain the current information through phone information or a Google web search.
+To perpetuate the value of this document, we respectfully request that if you discover any incorrect, conflicting, or out-of-date information in this Guidebook please send the discrepancies, and updated information if you have it, to: